BJJKO Grading Criteria

 4th Dan (Yondan)

-A minimum of 4 years after 3rd Dan (Sandan).
+A minimum of 4 years from passing 3rd Dan (Sandan).

 A minimum age of 25 years